 Please call HIR for a free, initial consultation, and to book a stay at HIR.
 We’ll get in the water with awe-inspiring friends who put you in touch with the beauty of natural, unobtrusive engagement that respects the needs of dolphins and our clients.

-We look forward to introducing you to wild dolphin assisted therapy – a life-altering experience that will change your views in profound ways.
+We look forward to introducing you to wild dolphin-assisted therapy (Ocean-based Treatment) – a life-altering experience that will change your views in profound ways.